SheZiyu/ContrastiveLearning-in-Segmentation/README.md

 # ContrastLearning-in-Segmentation

-This is my practice for Grand Challenge AMOS 2022, which is about the challenging task multi-organ (15 abdominal organs) segmentation. https://amos22.grand-challenge.org/
+This is my practice for Grand Challenge AMOS 2022, which is about the challenging task of multi-organ (15 abdominal organs) segmentation. https://amos22.grand-challenge.org/

 The code is derived from the following papers and GitHub repositories:

 ![image](https://github.com/SheZiyu/ContrastLearning-in-Segmentation/assets/98766434/2cd0d575-b27b-4e4d-a633-2ab9ad7930a2)